Advance the Freedom to Vote

 Background

-In states across the nation today, legislatures are passing laws that intentionally make it harder to vote,[1] which particularly impact Black voters and other voters of color, young voters, and rural voters.
+Bolstered by the rise in global fascist rhetoric, legislators in states across the country, have passed laws that intentionally make it harder to vote,[1] which particularly impact Black voters, Tribal communities and other voters of color, young voters, and rural voters.
 These antidemocratic tactics divide and distract communities while making it harder to pass laws that a majority of Americans favor.
 Laws that restrict voting have no place in a democracy and must be blocked at every opportunity.

-At the same time, legislators in states around the country have also used many strategies to make voting accessible, including for rural voters.
-Rural voters face particular challenges: they are more likely to live far from their local elections office and their polling place, they are more likely to have limited internet access, and they may not have an official post office address.
+At the same time, legislators in states around the country have used many strategies to make voting accessible, including for rural voters and members of Indigenous tribes that live on rural reservations.
+Rural voters face particular challenges: they are more likely to live far from their local elections office and their polling place and to have limited internet access, and they may not have an official post office address.
 Rural communities also often struggle for resources and to hire election and poll workers.[2]

-- Provide for convenient and accessible in-person voting locations.
+• State: Provide for convenient and accessible in-person voting locations and accessible voting information.

 State Examples

-- Colorado (R.S.
-1-5-102.9) requires accessible vote centers for in-person voting, in addition to expansive mail voting options.
+• Colorado (R.S.
+1-5-102.9) requires accessible voting centers in addition to expansive mail voting options.

 [9] For more information about what states have legislation relating to vote by mail, visit: https://tracker.votingrightslab